-electric vehicle charging points to support 20% of the total amount of bays as electric vehicle bays.
-Must be provided where a development contains more than 10 bicycle bays.
-At least one 'facility' (shower, locker, change space) should be provided for every 5 bicycle bays.
-End-of-trip facilities may be shared between multiple private businesses where legal access arrangements are agreed between landowners and the arrangement forms part of a development application.
+electric vehicle charging points to support

+20% of the total amount of bays as electric

+vehicle bays.End-of-trip

+facilitiesMust be provided where a development

+contains more than 10 bicycle bays.
+At least

+one 'facility' (shower, locker, change space)

+should be provided for every 5 bicycle bays.End-of-trip facilities may be shared between

+multiple private businesses where legal access

+arrangements are agreed between

+landowners and the arrangement forms part

+of a development application.